 The Lancaster University Investment and Finance Society is a student led society aiming to build the financial knowledge of its members, and increase awareness of varying opportunities available in the sector.
 It is one of the largest society at LUMS and organised events have included visits from professionals at HSBC, Morgan Stanley, Deutsche Bank, UBS and more.

 I initially joined the society as a member during my first year at university, following the recommendation of my accounting lecturer.
 Wanting to do more and contribute to the society’s growth, I joined the executive team the next year as its IT exec.
-My goal was simple; leverage my background in Computer Science and programming to help the society achieve its mission.
-With this goal in mind, the first actionable (and somewhat obvious) step was to build a website for the society.
+Upon joining, my goal was simple; leverage my background in Computer Science and programming to help the society achieve its mission.
+With this in mind, the first actionable (and somewhat obvious) step was to build a website for the society.

 At first, the website purely served an informational purpose.
 Later on, when I came back to university after placement year and re-joined the exec team as Vice President-IT, I extended the functionalities to include reporting and event management.

 Without going in to too much detail, I’ll discuss the high level requirements of the website.
 In addition to serving an informational purpose, I wanted the website to be leveraged to play a pivotal role in the society’s growth and general reputation (i.e: how people from outside see us).

 This would mean working with various different teams (Sponsorship, marketing and communications) to ensure the site is good enough to become student’s one-stop infosearch.

 After careful consideration, my mapped out solution involved building the following main pages:

 These pages would contain all the informational content a student or prospect might need.
 This needed to be succinct and presented in a way that emphasises clarity.

 - Events page